Cameron's Big Society Idea?

 Big Society And The Church of England

-In a spirited effort to convince a sceptical British public of the positive merits of the Big Society up pops the bearded Satanist leader of the Church of England.
+In a spirited effort to convince a skeptical British public of the positive merits of the Big Society up pops the bearded Satanist leader of the Church of England.

 Is this the passage he refers to, I wonder?